SamirTaous/task-manager/README.md

-# Task Tracker
+# Task Tracker - learning React.js

-A simple task tracker web app built with React.js.
+A simple task tracker web app built with React.js for learning purposes.
 You can add tasks with a time, view a list of tasks, and set reminders to highlight important tasks.

 ## Features